Angel in Disguise (Brandy song): Composition and lyrics

 "Angel in Disguise" is a slow-paced R&B song.
-It has a total playing time of four minutes and forty-eight seconds (4:48).
+It has a total playing time of four minutes and forty-eight seconds.
 It consists of a "dribbling bass line" that Chuck Taylor of Billboard compared to a "dreamlike, moonlit night".
 The harmonic background song, created using the so-called multi-track recording, was described as "enchanting" and "seductive".
 The lyrics of "Angel in Disguise" describe that the performer still loves her partner despite his infidelity.
 Norwood quoted: "An angel in disguise she was / But somehow you fell for her / Till she broke your heart that day / And left you in the rain / But still I love you".

 Release and critical reception

-By 1998, Never Say Never had been certified triple platinum by the RIAA and sold three million copies in the United States.
+In 1998, Never Say Never was certified triple platinum by the RIAA and sold three million copies in the United States.
 Her first two singles from the album were "The Boy Is Mine", a duet with Monica, and "Top of the World" with rapper Mase as the guest artist.
-Both of these songs were commercially successful and the former was thirteen weeks at number one on the Billboard Hot 100 list.
-In early 1999, Atlantic Records planned to release "Angel In Disguise" as the third single from Never Say Never.
-The plans did not materialize when Atlantic considered the power ballad "Have You Ever? "was a safer card when it was written by the well-known lyricist Diane Warren and was already in great demand on the radio. " Angel in Disguise "was instead released as a promo single on January 21, 1999.
+Both of these songs were commercially successful and the former spent thirteen weeks at number one on the Billboard Hot 100.
+In early 1999, Atlantic Records planned to release "Angel in Disguise" as the third single from Never Say Never.
+The plans did not materialize when Atlantic considered the power ballad "Have You Ever?" was a safer card when it was written by the well-known lyricist Diane Warren and was already in great demand on the radio.
+"Angel in Disguise" was instead released as a promo single on January 21, 1999.
 The song was printed on 12" vinyl singles with the album mix, two acapella versions and an instrumental version.